RicardoRheeder/requirements-traceability/README.md

 `npm start`

 The localhost URL will be visually displayed within the terminal window (http://localhost:9090/ by default).

 Navigate to the localhost URL.

 ## Back-end Usage

 Change directory to "**backend**"

 `cd backend`

 **Important**: The back-end will not run if you do not have the '.env' file within the '**backend**' folder.
 The '.env' file IS NOT pushed to the repository - it contains sensitive config info.
-Instead, it is pinned on the 'back-end' chat on Discord.
+Instead, it is pinned on the
+'back-end' chat on Discord.
+This default file specifies the DB_URI as mongodb+srv://Faiz:Faiz12345@cluster0.iv5ky.mongodb.net/Cluster0?retryWrites=true&w=majority .
+If this is not where your database is running, you should change it to point there.

 - Download the pinned env file from the back-end chat in Discord.
 - Move the downloaded env to the **backend** folder.